Scoliosis: Epidemiology

-Scoliosis affects 2–3% of the United States population, which is equivalent to about five to nine million cases.
-A scoliosis spinal column curve of 10° or less affects 1.5% to 3% of individuals.
-The age of onset is usually between 10 years and 15 years (can occur at a younger age) in children and adolescents, making up to 85% of those diagnosed.
-This is seen to be due to rapid growth spurts occurring at puberty when spinal development is most relenting to genetic and environmental influences.
+Scoliosis affects 2–3% of the United States population, or about five to nine million cases.
+A scoliosis (spinal column curve) of 10° or less affects 1.5–3% of individuals.
+The age of onset is usually between 10 years and 15 years (but can occur younger) in children and adolescents, making up to 85% of those diagnosed.
+This is due to rapid growth spurts during puberty when spinal development is most susceptible to genetic and environmental influences.
 Because female adolescents undergo growth spurts before postural musculoskeletal maturity, scoliosis is more prevalent among females.

-Although fewer cases are present today using Cobb angle analysis for diagnosis, scoliosis remains a prevailing condition, appearing in otherwise healthy children.
-Despite the fact that scoliosis is a disfigurement of the spine, it has been shown to influence the pneumonic function, balance while standing and stride execution of kids with scoliosis.
-The impacts of backpack carriage on these three side effects have been broadly researched.
-Incidence of idiopathic scoliosis (IS) stops after puberty when skeletal maturity is reached, however, further curvature may proceed during late adulthood due to vertebral osteoporosis and weakened musculature.
+Although fewer cases are present since using Cobb angle analysis for diagnosis, scoliosis remains significant, appearing in otherwise healthy children.
+Even though scoliosis is a disfigurement of the spine, it has been shown to influence the pulmonary function, balance while standing and stride execution in children.
+The impact of carrying backpacks on these three side effects has been broadly researched.
+Incidence of idiopathic scoliosis (IS) stops after puberty when skeletal maturity is attained, however further curvature may occur during late adulthood due to vertebral osteoporosis and weakened musculature.

 History

 Ever since the condition was discovered by the Greek physician Hippocrates, a cure has been sought.
 Treatments such as bracing and the insertion of rods into the spine were employed during the 1900s.
-In the mid-20th century, new treatments and improved screening methods have been developed to reduce the progression of scoliosis in patients and alleviate their associated pain.
+In the mid-20th century, new treatments and improved screening methods were developed to reduce the progression of scoliosis in patients and alleviate their associated pain.
 School children were during this period believed to develop poor posture as a result of working at their desks, and many were diagnosed with scoliosis.
 It was also considered to be caused by tuberculosis or poliomyelitis, diseases that were successfully managed using vaccines and antibiotics.

 The American orthopaedic surgeon Alfred Shands Jr. discovered that two percent of patients had non-disease related scoliosis, later termed idiopathic scoliosis, or the "cancer of orthopaedic surgery".
 These patients were treated with questionable remedies.
 A theory at the time—now discredited—was that the condition needed to be detected early to halt its progression, and so some schools made screening for scoliosis mandatory.
-Measurements of shoulder height, leg length and spinal curvature were made, and the ability to bend forwards, along with body posture, was tested, but students were sometimes misdiagnosed because of their poor posture.
+Measurements of shoulder height, leg length, and spinal curvature were made, and the ability to bend forwards, along with body posture, was tested, but students were sometimes misdiagnosed because of their poor posture.

 An early treatment was the Milwaukee brace, a rigid contraption of metal rods attached to a plastic or leather girdle, designed to straighten the spine.
 Because of the constant pressure applied to the spine, the brace was uncomfortable.
 It caused jaw and muscle pain, skin irritation, as well as low self-esteem.